An international Christmas

 King’s Speech (previously Queen’s speech)

 An important part of the Christmas Day celebrations is people gathering to watch the Christmas message on television delivered by the King or Queen.
-Last year, for the first time, it was delivered by His Majesty the King, who shared his reflections on the meaning of Christmas.
-You can watch the King's Christmas Broadcast 2022 here.

-The broadcast can also be watched on major broadcasting channels such as the BBC, ITV or Sky, and on BBC Radio.
+The broadcast can be watched on major broadcasting channels such as the BBC, ITV or Sky, and on BBC Radio.

 Pantomimes (Panto)